-The City is now accepting applications for the 2017 Neighborhood Leadership Academy (NLA).
-Applications are available here or on the neighborhood involvement page of the City’s website, www.yumaaz.gov, (click on “Departments,” then “Community Development” and look for “Neighborhood Involvement,” or simply search for “Neighborhood Leadership” from the home page).
+The City is now accepting applications for the 2020 Neighborhood Leadership Academy (NLA).
+Applications are available on the neighborhood involvement page of the City’s website, www.yumaaz.gov, (click on “Departments,” then “Community Development” and look for “Neighborhood Involvement,” or simply search for “Neighborhood Leadership” from the search window on the home page).

 In a creative learning environment, the NLA brings together some of the City of Yuma’s leading representatives to equip participants with valuable insight and direction about understanding the City Charter, roles and responsibilities of City Council and City administration, an understanding of how City government works and its role in community affairs.